Abstract

 5.3.
 Laying duty cycle

-Maintain the period numbers of the periodic sound-package structure in x and y direction fixed, and change its duty cycle, and then observe the sound transmission loss variations, with the results shown in Fig. 17.
+Maintain the period numbers of the periodic sound-package structure in and direction fixed, and change its duty cycle, and then observe the sound transmission loss variations, with the results shown in Fig. 17.

 As could be seen from Fig. 17, within the whole frequency band under analysis, the sound transmission loss of the structure dramatically increased with the increasing duty cycle, since the duty cycle changes would result in varying overall stiffness.
 As a consequence, for periodic sound-package structure, appropriate increase in the duty cycle exhibits a prominent role to the radiated noise reduction of the structure.